MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Mg(0.7)Fe(0.3)SiO(3) (Table 4)
 Mg(0.6)Fe(0.4)SiO(3) (Table 5)
 Mg(0.5)Fe(0.43)Ca(0.03)Al(0.04)SiO(3) which is actually from Jager 1995, sample 1S, Table 3
-But all of these are easily available on the DOCDD database for future users to add
+But all of these are easily available on the DOCCD database for future users to add

 #################################
 Silicates